The warning comes as it was revealed cannabis with a potential street value of more than £1m recovered by police in Blackpool last year.

 That is despite police raiding fewer premises in 2016 than in the previous year.

-Figures obtained show police only discovered cannabis cultivation at 24 premises in 2016, down from 38 the year before – indicating the increasing scale of individual growing operations.
+Figures obtained by The Gazette show police only discovered cannabis cultivation at 24 premises in 2016, down from 38 the year before – indicating the increasing scale of individual growing operations.

 Police today said the increase in the number of plants may well indicate that the benefits of large scale cultivation in Blackpool were well worth the risk to those involved in the black market trade.